Directory Structure

 Linking Code Together

-The whole framework links everything together by using dependency injection. the pattern is the following: Different packages define a init.go file that contains a method like the following to handle dependency injection and initalize the package
+The whole framework links everything together by using dependency injection. the pattern is the following: Different packages define an init.go file with a method like the following to handle dependency injection and initialize the package.

 init.go